RobkooCZ/RTD/README.md

 ## For the full detailed list of changes and updates, please see the [Changelog](CHANGELOG.md).

+## Alpha 0.1.7
+- Added a second map, "Easy Map"
+- Made a very simple main menu where you can choose the map you want to play

+### Bugfixes
+- Fixed a bug where the keybinds wouldn't work with Capital letters

 ## Alpha 0.1.6
 - Added cash to the game
 - Starting cash: $1000